“Mediocrity stamped London fetches more than talent stamped provincial.” — Thomas Hardy, The Hand of Ethelberta

 Vancouver is akin to Vladivostock and Toronto is Moscow.

 BCBookLook is increasingly integral to the book-reading public as more people gravitate to the internet for book news and book purchasing.
 We are fully confident the outreach of those two main sites, BCBookLook and ABCBookWorld, will enable us to successfully complete the book promotion spectrum by establishing The Ormsby Review to accommodate lengthy, critical reviews by experts.
-In its first 150 days of existence, The Ormsby Review instigated 160 reviews and essays–entirely without funding.
+In its first 150 days of existence, The Ormsby Review instigated 160 reviews and essays–entirely without funding–and attracted more than 200 expert contributors in its first year of existence.

 If you’re a B.C. author who has just published a new book, and you already have an entry on ABCBookWorld reference site, please let us know the title, publisher and year of your recent publication so we can augment your entry.
 Non-self-promotional language is required for all submissions.
 You’re welcome to take a $25 subscription to B.C.
 BookWorld to support our labours in the process, but it’s not mandatory.